impillar/AndroidReferences/LiteratureReview.md

 + The Evolution of Android Malware and Android Analysis Techniques, CSUR 2017
 + Understanding Android App Piggybacking: A Systematic Study of Malicious Code Grafting, TIFS 2017
 + To Update or Not to Update: Insights From a Two-Year Study of Android App Evolution, AsiaCCS 2017
++ Measuring the Insecurity of Mobile Deep Links of Android, USENIX Security 2017
++ Things You May Not Know About Android (Un)Packers: A Systematic Study based on Whole-System Emulation, NDSS 2018
++ Finding Clues for Your Secrets: Semantics-Driven, Learning-Based Privacy Discovery in Mobile Apps, NDSS 2018
++ Apps, Trackers, Privacy, and Regulators: A Global Study of the Mobile Tracking Ecosystem, NDSS 2018
++ Resolving the Predicament of Android Custom Permissions, NDSS 2018
++ The Rise of the Citizen Developer: Assessing the Security Impact of Online App Generators, IEEE S&P 2018
++ EnMobile: Entity-based Characterization and Analysis of Mobile Malware, ICSE 2018
++ Large-Scale Analysis of Framework-Specific Exceptions in Android Apps, ICSE 2018
++ Self-Hiding Behavior in Android Apps: Detection and Characterization, ICSE 2018

 ## Automatic Malware Generation
 + Automatic Generation of Mobile Malware Using Genetic Programming, Applications of Evolutionary Computation, 2015